nuthanc/node_react_server/README.md

 * Click on Create Credentials and select OAuth client Id
 * Enter http://localhost:5000 for Authorized js origins http://localhost:5000/auth/google/callback for Authorized Redirect URIs

+### Securing API keys
+* D 19:
+* Create config folder in server dir
+* Create keys.js and store client Id and secret in it
+* Don't commit the above file to git by adding it in .gitignore